 Unlike the often monotheistic religions of Wicca and Neo-paganism, Satanism is a practice that discourages a singular unity.
 This is because there are so many diverse beliefs in Satanism.
 But, there are of course, organizations in Satanism that promote Satanism as a religion.

 Satanic organizations create their own methods and standards and expect the members to be loyal to only their point of view.
 This conformity in behaviors and beliefs is really quite the opposite from what Satanism as a source of self-realization should be.
-Because Satanism as a philosophy was founded on the ideas of independence, it makes little sense that Satanists would be so willing to conform to a singular point of view, just to identify with Satanism as a belief or practice.
+Because Satanism as a philosophy was founded on the ideas of independence, so it makes little sense that Satanists would be so willing to conform to a singular point of view.

 Even in stories of Satan that are told in Christian and Satanic mythologies, Satan is often portrayed as a rebellious spirit who refused to conform to standards.
 Satan took pride in rebelling, which some Satanists accept as the redeeming quality of Satan.
 Even within symbolic and less religious forms of Satanism, the aspect of independence is an important issue.

 Unfortunately, the independent Satanist is a rare breed.
 By seeking acceptance with their own kind, it has created a culture of Satanism that is notable because of organizations and their leaders.
 The Satanist who acts alone is an outcast in his or her own society of so-called free willed thinkers.
 There are many organizations now that want to put forth their agenda of domination and control.

 The lone Satanist is often condemned within these social circles, labeled as a ‘self-styled Satanist’.
 You don’t have a red card? then You aren’t a Satanist!
 This is a term that seems innocent enough until you realize that the label is also used to describe the fanatics and lunatics and the socially undesirable that is literally on the fringe of Satanic practice and belief.